VAT accounting for solicitors

 Non-client account (general account) interest

 Where interest is earned on funds held in a general account (for example to settle 3rd party costs), it may be retained by the practice or passed on to the client.
-Regardless of whether this is retained or transferred, the receipt of interest may be an exempt activity, even if this is passive interest (not earned with the intention of financial gain).
+Where this is retained, the receipt of interest may be an exempt activity, even if this is passive interest (not earned with the intention of financial gain).

 Lawyers’ exempt income